Iowa Restaurant and Bar Relief Grant Program

 To be eligible for a grant, the applicant must demonstrate it:

-- Experienced a decrease in gross sales of at least 15% during the second and third quarters of 2020, (April 1 - September 30), compared to the same time the previous year, as evidenced by the Iowa Sales/Retailer's Use Tax and Surcharge Return
+- Experienced a decrease in gross sales of at least 15% during the 2nd and 3rd quarters of 2020, (April 1 - Sept.
+30), compared to the same time the previous year, as evidenced by the Iowa Sales/Retailer's Use Tax and Surcharge Return

 How Do I Apply?